 Laparoscopic Obesity Surgery

-Obesity describes body weight and body fat that is much greater than what is healthy or desirable.
-Weight-loss surgery may be done for those who have not been able to lose weight with diet and exercise.
-The main aim is to reduce the size of the stomach to help achieve long-term weight loss.
+Obesity describes body weight and body fat that is much greater than what is healthy or desirable (excessive Body Mass Index – BMI).
+Weight-loss (or Bariatric) surgery may be done for those who have not been able to lose weight with diet and exercise.
+The main aim is to reduce the size of the stomach volume or length of the length of the intestine to help achieve long-term weight loss.
 Three key procedures are: reducing the size of the stomach with an implanted band (gastric banding); removing part of the stomach (sleeve gastrectomy or biliopancreatic diversion); or by redirecting the small intestines to a small stomach pouch (gastric bypass).
 These procedures may be carried out in a minimally invasive way with the aid of a camera inserted into the abdomen.
 A small incision is made in the abdominal wall through which a laparoscope, a flexible lighted tube with a camera attached, is inserted to view the stomach and intestines.
 The surgery is carried out with instruments inserted in other small cuts in the abdomen.
 Laparoscopic obesity surgery permits a shorter hospital stay and shorter recovery time with less pain.
 It is usually done under general anaesthesia.

 For other locations use the refine search location field below